 When you call or email a supplier, it is important to have your questions ready.
 What PO number do you need to discuss?
 Is it a VMI part?
 Does it have a minimum order quantity?
 What is the lead time for the part you are expecting to expedite?
 When working with supply chain leaders and practitioners, there is always a sigh of relief at the prospect of reducing unnecessary email volume.
 Not only does this create an easy 2-way supplier communication flow, but it cuts down on the number of messages that can pile up.
 Make sure you know everything you can about products you need to discuss before you call or email.

 Sounds simple, right?
 This gets more difficult, however, with complicated ERPs and thousands of part numbers.
 There are tools out there that provide a window into ERP systems, and make important information easily accessible.
-Everyone benefits when you know everything you can about the parts you need to discuss.
+All manufacturing partnerships benefit when you know everything you can about the parts you need to discuss.
 This will ease the discussion and eliminate the risk of the two of you discussing two different parts without realizing it.
 (We all know it happens!)

 3. Establish Key Data Metrics to Track the Information that Matters